LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 | 51062U | TEVEL7 | 436.400 | 145.970 | 0 | 0 | 0 | 0 | 436.400 | 0 ||

-CTCSS and ArmCTCSS values are the tone frequency time 10, e.g. 67Hz = 670

 #### Technical notes<!-- linebreak -->

 The satellite position and prediction calculations are generated in real time by the firmware in the radio, and the currently selected satellite data is updated once per second.